EnderQIU/ooi3-remastered/README.md

 1. Updated various of python packages.
 2. Flask-caching static files with redis.

-## 4.0.0.0 Branch
+## API version
+**Important:** It seems like that the previous API version will be banned after the official server maintance except API version 4.0.0.0 as far as I can tell.
+So please use branch 4.0.0.0 if you are tired of updating API version frequently.
+I'm considering adding API version choices in the next version of the ooi3-remastered but that's not the point.

 This branch use API version 4.0.0.0 and the default embed plugin is Flash Player which not support iOS devices.
+It will **not be updated** in the future but it is convinient for those who just looks for the stable service.
+So I decided to keep this branch.
-Please checkout the newest branch for a better experience.
+If you are looking for new features, Please checkout the newest branch for a better experience.

 ## Trouble Shooter
 1. Q: Any *Permission Denied* error: